-This has been defined as information which does not relate to an identified or identifiable natural person or to Personal Data rendered anonymous in such a manner that the Data Subject is not or no longer identifiable (GDPR Recital 26).
+This are information which does not relate to an identified or identifiable natural person or to Personal Data rendered anonymous in such a manner that the Data Subject is not or no longer identifiable.
 This must be distinguished from data which, together with the use of additional information (e.g. a key), could be used to identify a natural person, then the data were merely pseudonymised.